Kenya in close presidential election amid prayers for peace

 The top candidates are Raila Odinga, a democracy campaigner who has vied for the presidency for a quarter-century, and 55-year-old Deputy President William Ruto, who has stressed his journey from a humble childhood to appeal to millions of struggling Kenyans long accustomed to political dynasties.

-“In moments like this is when the mighty and the powerful come to the realization that it is the simple and the ordinary that eventually make the choice,” a smiling Ruto told journalists after becoming one of the first voters.
+“In moments like this is when the mighty and the powerful come to the realization that it is the simple and the ordinary that eventually make the choice,” Ruto told journalists.
 “I look forward to our victorious day.”
 He urged Kenyans to be peaceful and respect others’ choices.

-“I have confidence that the people of Kenya are going to speak loudly in favor of democratic change,” Odinga told journalists on his way to vote.
-A cheering crowd jogged alongside his convoy as he arrived to vote in the Nairobi neighborhood of Kibera.
+“I have confidence that the people of Kenya are going to speak loudly in favor of democratic change,” Odinga told journalists.
+A cheering crowd jogged alongside his convoy as he arrived to vote in Nairobi.

 Outgoing President Uhuru Kenyatta, the son of Kenya’s first president, cut across the usual ethnic lines and angered Ruto by backing longtime rival Odinga after their bitter 2017 election contest.
 But both Odinga and Ruto have chosen running mates from the country’s largest ethnic group, the Kikuyu.

-The 77-year-old Odinga has made history by choosing running mate Martha Karua, a former justice minister and the first woman to be a leading contender for the deputy presidency.
-“Make your voice heard,” she said after voting early in a knitted cap, a sign of the unusually cold weather in parts of the country.
+The 77-year-old Odinga made history by choosing running mate Martha Karua, a former justice minister and the first woman to be a leading contender for the deputy presidency.
+She has inspired many women in a country where female candidates commonly face harassment.

-Rising food and fuel prices, debt at 67% of GDP, youth unemployment at 40% and corruption mean economic issues are at the center of an election in which unregulated campaign spending highlighted the country’s inequality.
+Rising food and fuel prices, debt at 67% of GDP, youth unemployment at 40% and corruption put economic issues at the center of an election in which unregulated campaign spending highlighted the country’s inequality.
 But personalities still matter.

 “We need mature people to lead, not someone who abuses people.
-Someone who respects elders,” said 55-year-old teacher Rosemary Mulima, who arrived with friends at a polling station on the outskirts of Nairobi to find an estimated 500 people in line before dawn.
+Someone who respects elders,” said 55-year-old teacher Rosemary Mulima, who arrived at a polling station on Nairobi’s outskirts to find about 500 people in line before dawn.
 She had “very high” hopes for Odinga on his fifth try,

-Others predicted a lower turnout than the 80% five years ago and blamed voter apathy.
+Others were seeing a lower turnout than the 80% five years ago and blamed voter apathy.
 The electoral commission signed up less than half of the new voters it had hoped for, just 2.5 million.

-“The problems from 2017, the economy, the day-to-day life, are still here,” said 38-year-old shopkeeper Adrian Kibera, who wasn’t sure he would bother to vote.
+“The problems from (the previous election), the economy, the day-to-day life, are still here,” said 38-year-old shopkeeper Adrian Kibera, who wasn’t sure he would vote.
 “We don’t have good choices,” he said, calling Odinga too old and Ruto too inexperienced.

-Kenyans are hoping for a peaceful vote.
-Elections can be exceptionally troubled, as in 2007 when the country exploded after Odinga claimed the vote had been stolen from him and more than 1,000 people were killed.
-Ruto was indicted by the International Criminal Court for crimes against humanity for his role in the violence, but his case was terminated amid allegations of witness tampering.

-In 2017, the high court overturned the election results, a first in Africa, after Odinga challenged them over irregularities.
-He then boycotted the new vote and proclaimed himself the “people’s president,” bringing allegations of treason.
-A public handshake between him and Kenyatta calmed the crisis.

-This is likely Odinga’s last try, and Kenyans and election observers will be watching to see how his often passionate supporters react to the results and any allegations of rigging.
+Difficulties were reported at times with the electronic voting system, and presidential candidate George Wajackoyah told journalists that some voting kits in his stronghold weren’t working.
+Though polling in low single figures, Wajackoyah and his pledges to legalize marijuana have prompted questions over whether he could draw enough votes to force a runoff.

 Ruto and Odinga have said they will accept the official results — if the vote is free and fair.
-“It is every Kenyan’s hope,” the president told journalists after voting.
+“It is every Kenyan’s hope,” the president told journalists.

-More than 22 million people are registered to vote.
-Official results must be announced within a week, but impatience is expected if they don’t come before this weekend.
-The underfunded Independent Electoral and Boundaries Commission is under pressure to ensure an untroubled vote.

 To win outright, a candidate needs more than half of all votes and at least 25% of the votes in more than half of Kenya’s 47 counties.
 No outright winner means a runoff election within 30 days.